Bachelor of Business Administration in Marketing Online

 Credit Hours: 3

-Focused on recognizing opportunities in the marketplace; analyzing industry/market trends, size, growth opportunities, niches; capitalizing on opportunities through new business creation.
-Prerequisites: Junior Standing and MKTG 3310.
+This course focuses on recognizing opportunities in the marketplace, analyzing industry/market trends, size, growth opportunities, niches and capitalizing on opportunities through new business creation.

 Credit Hours: 3